vyca2017/content/content/tutorials/freecom/part-1.md

 <iframe height="315" src="https://www.youtube.com/embed/4q0fFEypacA" frameborder="0" allowfullscreen></iframe>

 In this first part of our tutorial series, we're focussing on generating a data model from a set of requirements that we have for the Freecom app.

+If you want to find out more about the background of this tutorial, check out our previous [overview article](!alias-e8a6ajt8ax).

 ### Features